 Eating pulses can save you money.
 Adding pulses to your meals can bring the cost down and keep the flavour up.

 Pulses are affordable and consumed across the globe.
-In a time of rising food prices, pulses remain affordable and accessible for everyone, and we want to ensure that the current cost of living pressures do not prevent people eating healthy and sustainable diets.
+In a time of rising food prices, pulses remain affordable, are widely accessible, and we want to ensure that the current cost of living pressures do not prevent people eating healthy and sustainable diets.

 Pulses have a long shelf life and are a versatile ingredient that can be used in a wide variety of dishes.
 On average, pulses cost less than £2 for a family of four.